-A degree program that culminates in a Bachelor of Business Administration in Finance can provide future financiers with an in-depth understanding of the many ways in which financial professionals handle stocks and bonds, domestic issues, international finance issues and currency risk.
-Within the program, students are taught to make informed predictions and forecasts about insurance and investments.
+Within a Bachelor of Business Administration in Finance program, students are taught to make informed predictions and forecasts about insurance and investments.
 They also gain practical and theoretical knowledge of various financial components, such as investments, financial engineering, portfolio management, corporate finance and international finance.

 - Financial statement analysis

 - Real estate investment

 Program graduates can seek employment in multiple professional settings, since finance professionals are necessary in a wide variety of businesses and organizations.
 Graduates can find careers in payroll, real estate, budget analysis, investor relations and financial reporting, among other areas.
 They may fill such roles as:

 - Loan officers

 - Financial analysts

 Career and Salary Outlook